allegheny-college-cmpsc-201-spring-2024/lox-student/README.md

-# The Lox Programming Language: Introduction
+# The Lox Programming Language: Grammar

-This branch mirrors content from chapter `4` of _Crafting Interpreters_, which introduces the tokens of the Lox language.
-These are the building blocks of what the language's `Parser` will use; think of them like words that have meaning or purpose in and of themselves which can make sentences, but aren't really up for coherent paragraphs yet.
+This branch mirrors content from chapter `6` of _Crafting Interpreters_.
+In pursuit of implementing our ability to parse expressions for content, these exercises consider _precedence_ and additional implications of our productions rules, derivations, and grammar.

+This week's work expands and complicates a software design pattern common to interpreters and
+compilers: the `Visitor` pattern.
+Understanding this pattern constitutes a key concept in at least this interpreter's implementation.

 For a primer on the language's general syntax and usage, refer to [Crafting Interpreters, Chapter 3](https://www.craftinginterpreters.com/the-lox-language.html).